Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 An independent audit programme is being commissioned to coincide with the institutional rollout.
 The architecture was designed from the outset to make the most pessimistic audit pass with no findings; the audit is the formal confirmation of that design intent.

-Jarvis is the voice subsystem inside Mickai.
-It is the speech recognition and synthesis layer, plus the wake-word handling and the voice-biometric verification.
-Jarvis is a component of Mickai, not a standalone product.
-The default wake word is "Mickai"; Jarvis is the configurable alias for users who prefer it.
+Vinis is the voice subsystem inside Mickai (renamed from Jarvis on 2026-05-05).
+It is the speech recognition and synthesis layer, the wake-word handling, the voice-biometric verification, the on-device F5-TTS voice clone, and the signed actuator that lets the operator drive their entire computer by voice.
+Vinis is a subsystem of the Mickai SIOS, not a standalone product.
+The default wake word is "Mickai".

-No. Speech recognition, synthesis, voice biometrics, and wake-word detection all run on-device.
+No. Speech recognition, synthesis, voice biometrics, voice cloning, and wake-word detection all run on-device.
 No audio leaves the machine.

 Yes.
-The full Jarvis pipeline operates without any network.
+The full Vinis pipeline operates without any network.
 Tested in air-gapped configurations.

 Yes.
 The wake word is configurable.
-Common choices include Mickai (default), Jarvis, Friday, and a user-defined string.
+Common choices include Mickai (default), Vinis, Friday, and a user-defined string.

 ChatGPT is a hosted chat interface in front of OpenAI's cloud models.
 Inference, identity, and memory all live on OpenAI infrastructure.
 Mickai is the inverse: inference, identity, memory, and audit all live on the user's hardware.
 Mickai also covers domains ChatGPT does not: cryptographic audit ledger, multi-brain orchestration, hardware-bound voice biometrics, post-quantum signatures, federated fleet coordination.